 Lime— Fresh lime juice is the next ingredient you'll need.
 Whether the limes are homegrown, like mine, or store-bought, you'll need the juice of half of an average-sized lime per one glass of Tamarind Margarita.
 Don't forget to grab a few extras to use for garnishing the glass!

 Ice— No matter how you prefer your margaritas, blended or on the rocks, you'll need some ice.
-Although I normally prefer my margaritas blended, I like my Tamarind Margaritas on the rocks; crushed ice to be exact.
+Although I normally prefer my margaritas blended, I like my Tamarind Margarita on the rocks; crushed ice to be exact.
 If you prefer blended, follow the same recipe, but toss everything in a blender before pouring into the glass.

 The tamarind tree bears edible fruit, 3" to 8" in size.
 These finger-shaped tan pods contain shiny dark seeds about the size of a peanut.
 The seeds are covered with a thick, brown edible paste full of stringy fibers.